Homemade Buttermilk Biscuits

 Instructions

-• Cut into squares or use a round cutter to cut the dough into circles.
+• Cut into 12 squares using a bench scraper or pizza cutter, or use a biscuit cutter to cut rounds.

 Notes